Bio-SWC-BNE/2018-10-08-GriffithUni-Python/index.md

 Lessons online: <a href="http://swcarpentry.github.io/shell-novice/">shell lessons online</a>

-Data to download: <a href="http://swcarpentry.github.io/shell-novice/data/data-shell.zip">download data</a>
+Data to download: <a href="http://swcarpentry.github.io/shell-novice/data/data-shell.zip">download data for shell lesson</a>

 Please unzip after downloading.
 If you are in Mac or Linux, you can use the following commands:

+Windows:

-Windows: you can download it and move it to the folder you plan on working in, then unzip it by right clicking
+you can download it and move it to the folder you plan on working in, then unzip it by right clicking

 Mac: